How are Christian believers loving their neighbours overseas?

 Invite a representative from the local church to talk about their link with their community and church overseas, and if they have made an exchange visit, what difference it makes to them.

-Remind pupils about the work of Charities they investigated in the last lesson, e.g. Christian Aid.
-What is the difference between overseas work through a local church and charity work?, i.e. people in a church often do the work voluntarily.
+Remind pupils about the work of charities they investigated in the last lesson, e.g. Christian Aid.
+What are the differences and similarities between overseas work through a local church and charity work?, i.e. people in a church often do the work voluntarily, whereas people involved in the work of Charities overseas can be both employees of the organisation or work voluntarily in different ways.

-Design a poster/leaflet to advertise ways that the local church loves their neighbours in the local community and overseas.
+Design a poster/leaflet to advertise ways that the local church loves their neighbours in the local community and overseas, encouraging people to get involved.

 - Describe the ways in which different church initiatives show how Christian believers love their neighbours locally and globally